beastieboard/loader/README.md

  * This is a loader factory, ie, its a function that returns a parameterized loader.
  */
 function uriLoader(uri: string) {

   return new Loader({

     /*
      * Loaders automatically deduplicate based on ID (parameters),
      * so resources wont get loaded many times.
+It's your responsibility
+     * to create this key.
      */
     id: `uri-${uri}`,